Close of Play

 Pinter, of course, was a good friend of the playwright Simon Gray (and Ayckbourn as well, now I come to think if it), and directed several of his works both on stage and film.
 So with Close of Play, although the characters were your standard West End upper-middle-class moneyed whingers about whose plight I cared not a fig, I was happy to audition for it as the quality of the writing was assured, and a large proportion of it was spoken by my character Benedict, the younger son, who never stops talking all the time he’s on stage, swigging from a bottle of whisky throughout, and ending the play in a state of drunken collapse.
 I forget now what it was he was drinking to forget.
 Maybe he just liked the taste.
 Anyway, it was great fun waving a bottle of frothy apple juice around for a couple of hours and showing off my incredible memory.
 (Someone told me later that cold tea would have been better than apple juice since it creates fewer bubbles when agitated and so looks more convincing as an alternative to whisky, but who wants to stand on stage drinking cold tea all evening?)

 One final reminiscence.
 In his book The Art of Coarse Acting, Michael Green notes that in his day, actors playing reporters on stage demonstrated their character’s philistinism by always keeping their hats on indoors.
 In similar cliché’d manner, in order to correctly portray this economically comfortable, pampered baby of a man, I wore a cravat or foulard.
 It might even have been paisley.
 I chose it myself in Debenhams.
 It was mostly yellow, with green patterning.
 And it must have stuck the right note because my performance got me nominated for a local amateur acting award that year.
-Not bad for a working-class non-drinker who would never wear a tie to work ever again.
+Not bad for a working-class non-drinker who would never again need to wear a tie to work let alone a foulard with his cardigan.